muquit/clip-httpd/README.md

 It runs on my Mac and allows me to copy text or content of large text file to the Mac clipboard using
 [curl](https://curl.se/) over HTTPS from any remote environment.
 Especially for text files, it is certainly much simpler than starting a scp session to copy a file.
-In mac I just run `pbpaste > file.txt` to copy the content to a file.
+On macOS I just run `pbpaste > file.txt` to copy the content to a file.

 It should work on Windows and